statecharts/statecharts.github.io/how-to-use-statecharts.md

 </scxml>
 ```

+I've [extracted this SCXML into its own file](how-to-use-statecharts-initial-actions.scxml.xml), styled for a certain amount of interactivity and ability to explore:

+<iframe src="how-to-use-statecharts-initial-actions.scxml.xml" width="100%" height="10em"></iframe>

 ### API Surface

 If we look at our _API surface_—the set of events, guards and actions that we have—we can start to compile a list of things that our UI needs to provide: